 Antibodies: The Origin Story

 The road leading to the discovery of antibodies and their use as essential research reagents began in the early 18th century with the first smallpox inoculation studies.
-By transferring material from the sores of human smallpox patients into scratches made in the skin of healthy individuals, it was shown to be possible to protect against future smallpox infection.
+By transferring material from the sores of human smallpox patients into scratches made in the skin of healthy individuals, it was shown to be possible to protect against future smallpox infections.
 Importantly, these experiments provided some of the very earliest insights into the mechanisms underlying immunity.
-Due to safety concerns, the method was adapted by Jenner in 1796 to use material taken from the sores of individuals with cowpox – a much milder disease than smallpox.
-Pasteur then introduced further improvements in 1885 when he used attenuated viruses to provide protection without risking the development of disease.
+Due to safety concerns, the method was adapted by Edward Jenner in 1796 to use material taken from the sores of individuals with cowpox—a much milder disease than smallpox.
+Louis Pasteur then introduced further improvements in 1885 when he used attenuated viruses to provide protection without risking the development of disease.

 Leveraging Antibodies as Research Tools